smislam/aws-workspaces-web-sagemaker-studio/README.md

 * Use the same API Gateway endpoint URL on a different tab that is not using Amazon Workspaces Secure Browser
   * ![image](sagemaker-denied.PNG "Example of a Sagemaker failure from public browser")

+### Updates
-### `Update 5/14/2025:`
+`Update 5/14/2025`
-  * Modified the code to add sagemaker url as a startup url so that you do not have to type that in manually.
+  * Modified the code to add the API Gateway URL as a startup URL so that we do not have to type that in manually.
 With this change:
-    * After authentication, you will be automatically redirected to Sagemaker Studio
+    * After authentication, we will be automatically redirected to Sagemaker Studio
-    * If you close the primary tab, it will default to Sagemaker Studio
+    * If we close the primary tab, it will default to Sagemaker Studio

 ## Considerations
-* There are many opportunities to simplify this solution.
+* There are many opportunities to simplify and further harden this solution further.
 Please review docs for all the configurations (Browser settings, Data protection settings, etc.) you can perform with Amazon Workspaces Secure Browser.
+* Create Route 53 domain for the application with TLS suppot.
 * Amazon Workspaces Secure Browser can record user session events.
 You can review the logs in Amazon Kinesis Data Stream to support audit requirements.
 * The lambda is not performing any authentication or authorization.
 You can re-authenticate with IDP and validate the userId before a pre-signed URL can be created.